jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 ## Discovery

-Autodiscovery of your cameras (manually through use of the 'scan' button on the UI) is supported.
+Autodiscovery of your cameras (through use of the 'scan' button on the UI) is supported.

 You must first manually instantiate and configure a frigateServer 'thing'.

-To make use of the autodiscovery of cameras, when creating a new 'thing' first select the MQTT broker bridge.
+To make use of the autodiscovery of cameras, it is necessary first to configure a server 'thing'.
+First select the MQTT broker bridge.
 Then select the frigateServer 'thing' you have instantiated as above (it is impossible, practically, to automatically scan for Frigate **servers** without aggressive network probing).
 In the configuration panel for the frigateServer 'thing', select the bridge to the MQTT binding, and fill in the 'Frigate server URL' configuration field with the URL to your Frigate server.
 If you have multiple Frigate instances with the Frigate 'clientID' parameter set, then enter the relevant client ID in the 'Frigate server client ID' field.
 The keepalive interval can remain at the default to start with.
 Then complete the creation of the thing.

 The Frigate server 'thing' will appear in your list of 'things'.

-Providing your Frigate server is accessible, within 5-8 seconds, your Frigate server 'thing' should be listed green and 'online'.
+Providing your Frigate server is accessible, within 5-8 seconds (potentially longer if you have configured the streams to start on load), your Frigate server 'thing' should be listed green and 'online'.
 Once this is the case, return to the 'Things' menu and click the '+' button.
 Select the MQTT broker from the list and hit the red 'Scan Now' button.
 The cameras attached to the Frigate server will appear in the list.
 These can then be instantiated in the normal way.

 ## 'Thing' Configuration